Kinks Multiply Mesons: Review

 Here $\lambda$ is a coupling constant.
 We consider a potential $V$ with degenerate minima, so that the classical equations of motion have a kink solution $\phi(x,t)=f(x)$.
 Here $::_a$ is the usual normal ordering at the mass scale $m$, defined by \beq m^2=V^{(2)}(\sqrt{\lambda} f(\pm \infty))\hsp V^{(n)}(\sqrt{\lambda} \phi(x))=\frac{\partial^n V(\sqrt{\lambda} \phi(x))}{(\partial \sqrt{\lambda} \phi(x))^n}. \eeq We assume that the two values of the mass, as defined at $x=\infty$ and $x=-\infty$, are equal, as otherwise the vacuum on one side of the kink will be a false vacuum \cite{wstabile}.

 As usual, creation operators can be constructed via a plane wave decomposition of the fields.
 These create elementary mesons.
-Acting them on the vacuum state creates the Fock space of mesons, which we will call the vacuum sector.
+Acting them on the vacuum state creates the Fock space of mesons, which we will call the vacuum sector\footnote{\corr{Recall that we are considering theories with at least two vacua, and so at least two vacuum sectors.
+When necessary to avoid confusion, we will distinguish between the vacuum sectors corresponding to the vacua at $f(-\infty)$ and $f(\infty)$, which we will call the left and right vacuum sectors.}}.
 Similarly, we will construct creation operators which create mesons in the one-kink sector.
 Configurations consisting of a single kink plus any number of mesons will be called the one-kink sector.